Skip to main content

 Creating a custom locator delegate involves:

-• Creating a new locator delegate function using an existing locator delegate (like xPath).
+• Creating a new function that composes an existing locator delegate (for example, cssSelector or xpath).

-• Delegating the optional configuration parameters to the existing locator delegate function.
+• Passing through the optional configuration parameters (such as cacheLookup, waitConfig, and readyWhen) to the underlying locator delegate.

 Example: data-test attribute locator delegates